alanxzhou/Bayesian-Particle-Tracking/README.md

 D: diffusion coefficient; this is a function of mu, a, and T. Specifically by Stokes-Einsten:
 D = kb*T/(6*pi*mu*a)

+### Data:
-Data: The package tutorial uses simulated data to demonstrate its efficacy.
+The package tutorial uses simulated data to demonstrate its efficacy.
 This is because it is much easier to demonstrate efficacy when the desired answer is known.

+The package also uses real data provided in a pandas data provided by Viva Horowitz.

 ## Files: